RuleML/Test-Rebase/README.md

 3. Add the central (RuleML) repository as a read-only remote.([2])

     $ git remote add ruleml git://github.com/RuleML/Test-Rebase.git

+4. Other configuration steps, such as providing your name and email so your commits can be identified should be performed at this point.

 Modifying the RuleML Website
 ----------------------------